We may earn money or products from the companies mentioned in this post. Merci!

 This Easy Caramel Apple Cake Recipe is quick to prepare.
 Prefer cupcakes?
 Cupcakes are not only fun to make but there are so many ways to dress them for the dessert table.
 This dessert started as an apple caramel cupcakes recipe!

 Last week, I ordered another cookbook from Susanne’s collection of cookbooks.
 How can anyone resist a title like Just Dessert Recipes promising, in the title, that moms could make quick after dinner treats?

 Have you heard about the Hillbilly Housewife?
-One of us loves spice cake and the other loves caramel so it was a piece of cake to select this recipe > Apple Caramel Cupcakes.
+One of us loves spice cake and the other loves caramel so it’s a piece of cake to select this recipe > Apple Caramel Cupcakes.